 The Corporate Tax Planning Law Review: Malaysia

-On an international front, Malaysia remains committed in implementing the OECD Base Erosion and Profit Shifting (BEPS) Action Plan, following Malaysia's entry into the OECD Inclusive Framework (IF) on BEPS as an associate member in 2017.2 Malaysia has recently deposited its instrument of ratification of the OECD Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting, better known as the multilateral instrument (MLI), which will modify the terms of its existing double taxation agreements (DTA).
+On an international front, Malaysia remains committed to implementing the OECD Base Erosion and Profit Shifting (BEPS) Action Plan following Malaysia's entry into the OECD Inclusive Framework on BEPS as an associate member in 2017.2 Malaysia has recently deposited its instrument of ratification of the OECD Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting, better known as the Multilateral Instrument (MLI), which will modify the terms of its existing double taxation agreements (DTAs).

 i Entity selection and business operations

-Under the Malaysian Income Tax Act 1967 (ITA), most of the business entities above are taxable given the non-exhaustive definition of a taxable person under the ITA.3 However, Malaysia offers a multitude of tax exemptions under the ITA and the Promotion of Investments Act 1986 (PIA), which exempt either the entirety of the income of an entity from tax or income in respect of specific business activities.
+Under the Malaysian Income Tax Act 1967 (the ITA), most of the business entities above are taxable given the non-exhaustive definition of 'a taxable person' under the ITA.3 However, Malaysia offers a multitude of tax exemptions under the ITA and the Promotion of Investments Act 1986 (the PIA), which exempt either the entirety of the income of an entity from tax or income in respect of specific business activities.
 Tax incentives are also offered in the form of allowances or increased tax deductions.

-The Malaysian government has recently embarked on a comprehensive review and revamp of the existing tax incentive framework to increase its competitiveness, transparency, and attractiveness.
-To make room for the study to be completed, existing tax incentives, including those relating to aerospace, ship building and repairing, BioNexus status, and economic development corridors, which expire in 2020 are now being extended to 2022.
+The Malaysian government has recently embarked on a comprehensive review and revamp of the existing tax incentive framework to increase its competitiveness, transparency and attractiveness.
+To make room for the review to be completed, existing tax incentives that expire in 2020 – including those relating to aerospace, ship building and repairing; BioNexus status; and economic development corridors – have been extended to 2022.
 Other proposed tax incentives for 2022 include:

-- relaxing conditions for the renewal of principal hub incentives relating to the number of high-value jobs, annual operating expenditure, and the number of key posts;
+- relaxing conditions for the renewal of principal hub incentives relating to the number of high-value jobs, annual operating expenditure and number of key posts;

 For multinational businesses considering establishing a presence in Malaysia, entity selection plays a pivotal role as it will affect the rate of tax payable and tax incentives available.